Mozilla Firefox configuration

 1. Open the configuration file and save it (Ctrl+S) anywhere on your computer.
 Make sure the file is called "policies.json" (without the quotes).

 2. Open a new Terminal window in the directory where the file is located.
-For example, if it’s in your Downloads folder, open a Terminal and run cd ~/Desktop to switch to the Desktop directory.
+For example, if it's in your Downloads folder, open a Terminal and run cd ~/Downloads to switch to the Downloads directory.

 3. Create the Firefox policies directory with this command: sudo mkdir -p /etc/firefox/policies/